 Each year, the City issues a drinking water quality report to keep its customers informed, and to demonstrate its compliance with EPA standards.

 For information regarding water quality in your City of Sunrise service area, please refer to the water quality reports provided below, or contact the Utilities Department at (954) 888-6000.
-To determine your service area, click here for a link to the Service Area Map [PDF]
+To determine your service area, review the Service Area Map [PDF].

 Improper lawn fertilization can negatively impact our environment, as well as our water quality.
 If we apply too much fertilizer, it can wash off our lawns and into our waterways -causing nuisance plants to grow, and harming fish and animals.
 So before you buy that bag of fertilizer, consider the following misconceptions:

 Misconception: The higher the three numbers on the front of the bag, the better the fertilizer is for the lawn.

 Reality: The three numbers on the front of each bag of fertilizer represent its nutrient concentration in percentile form.
 That means a bag of fertilizer labeled 20-5-25 contains 20% nitrogen, 5% phosphorus and 25% potassium.
 (The rest of the bag may contain some minor nutrients and filler material.)

 Excessive nutrients have been shown to cause numerous water quality problems in our canals and ponds - problems that may ultimately find their way to the Everglades and ocean reefs.
 Since phosphorus is found naturally in South Florida soils, your lawn doesn't require additional amounts for growth.
 So select a bag of fertilizer with a middle number (its phosphorus concentration) of 2 or less.

 Misconception: I should fertilize my lawn once per month.